 A method of study whereby courses are provided by means of printed materials and/or e-learning, so that students can study at home or while travelling.
 Many schools’ distance-learning programmes do, however, require students to spend some time on campus – usually a week or occasional weekends.

 Education that is offered using electronic delivery methods, such as CD-ROMs, video conferencing, websites and e-mail.
-It is often used in
+It is often used in distance-learning programmes.

 Most LLM programmes require that students complete specified core courses, plus choose a set number of additional (elective) courses or seminars to complete.